sdfrench/CYBR8420-GotRoot/CodeAnalysisForSSE.md

 Iteration minimum is hardcoded: 5000 at both the client and server side.

-Default iteration is ser server side: 100,000
+Default iteration is set server side: 100,000